When The price we pay for dignity & Honour is poverty of the heart

 The below includes extracts from her speech

-They all know the economic poverty that is created when men exclude women from contributing fully to life; keeping their world small; limiting not only the potential prosperity of their wives and their children but also themselves.
-Limiting the prosperity of their families, communities, their country's economy and ultimately even the global economy.
+You know about the economic poverty that is created when men exclude women from contributing fully to life; keeping their world small.
+Limiting not only potential prosperity for their wives and their children but ultimately for themselves.
+Limiting the prosperity of their families and their communities, limits the economic growth of not only their own country but ultimately the global economy too.
 When women lose we all lose.

-Everyone in that room knows patriarchy breeds poverty - of choice.
-When women are excluded from the right to determine who has power over their own body; their own minds and their own lives.
-When girls as young as eight years of-age, many already butchered by FGM, are sold to pay debts and have no choice over being married off to ancient men to have children when still only children themselves.
+Everyone in that room knows patriarchy breeds poverty of choice.
+When women are excluded from the right to determine who has power over their own body, their own minds and their own lives.
+When girls as young as eight years of-age, many already butchered from FGM, are sold to pay off debts with no choice over being married off to ancient men to have children with, when still only children themselves.

-Everyone in that room knows that patriarchy breeds poverty - of knowledge.
-When babies and infants are dying of malnutrition in Afghanistan not just through lack of food but through lack of basic education given to young mothers about nutrition and what babies need to eat to be healthy.
-Not because that information isn't ‘out there’ but because women are not allowed ‘out there’.
-Out of their homes to access basic education by their husbands, their brothers, uncles and cousins in the name of dignity and honour.
-Arriving at clinics so late that when they do get there babies are often too sick to save.
+Everyone in this room knows that patriarchy breeds poverty of knowledge.
+When babies and infants are dying of malnutrition in Afghanistan not just through lack of food but through lack of basic education given to young mothers about basic nutrition and what babies need to eat to be healthy.
+Not because that information isn't ‘out there’ but because women themselves are not allowed ‘out there’.
+Out of their homes to access basic education for their children, by their husbands, their brothers, their uncles and cousins, in the name of dignity and honour.
+Arriving at clinics so late in their child's illness that when they do get there babies are often too sick to save.

 Dying of starvation is tragedy enough, but dying out of ignorance of such basic understanding in 2014 is a crime, because it is avoidable.

-Excessively patriarchal cultures breed poverty.
-But I want to touch on another form of poverty that these cultures create and perpetuate; what I call poverty of the heart.
+Excessively patriarchal cultures in honour based societies do breed poverty.
+But I want to touch on another form of poverty that such groups and cultures create and perpetuate; what I call poverty of the heart.

-I want to consider what effects the repeated negative treatment and exclusion of women and girls, so acceptable and widespread, does to our mental development and emotional capacity as human beings.
-How destructive and violent treatment towards women and girls; negative language, negative silence even, as silence too can be embracing or excluding, creates men who become ‘wired’ for want of a better word in fundamental ways that affect their emotional capacity and development.
+I want to consider the effects of repeated negative treatment and exclusion of women and girls in some societies, so acceptable and widespread, does to our mental development and emotional capacity as human beings.
+How destructive and violent treatment towards women and girls; negative language, negative silence even, as silence too can both embracing or excluding, creates men who become ‘wired’ in profound ways that affect their emotional capacity and development.

 The way we treat one another, the way we speak to one another, look at one another, or exclude one another affects our mental and emotional development.

 The playground phrase ‘sticks and stones may break my bones but names will never hurt me' is a lie.
 While words may not physically break your bones words can wound and neuroscience shows they do hurt us because the brain doesn’t know the difference between real and imaginary.
 Whether you are hurt physically or emotionally your response to what people say or how they treat you fires the same synapses in your brain as if you had been hurt physically.
-That’s why we wince when we watch youtube and see someone who isn’t looking where they are going run head on into a post and smack themselves in the face!
+That’s why we wince when we see someone run head on into a post and smack themselves in the face!
 We wince because we can empathise with them, because we can understand how being hurt feels and how we would feel if it happened to us.
 Because it has in a sense.
-The same areas of the brain are active in us as the person running into the post.
+The same areas of the brain are active in us, the viewer, as the person slamming into the post.
 The difference in what we feel is simply one of degree.

 But what if you don’t know what compassion looks like because you rarely see it?
-What if you don’t know what empathy is because few people in your world ever show it because such feelings are denied?
+What if you don’t know what empathy is because few people in your world ever show it because such feelings are simply denied?
 What if you think violence is normal because in your world it is?
-And what if you are stopped from coming into contact with others who know it’s not?
+And what if you're stopped from coming into contact with others who do know it’s not?

-Research also shows that different values activate different structures within the brain and even shows that different areas in the visual cortex of the brain, the area which processes what we see, is activated in different ways according to different cultural values.
+Research also shows that different values activate different through structures within the brain and even shows that different areas in the visual cortex of the brain, the area which processes what we see, is activated in different ways according to different cultural values.
 Creating a fundamental difference in the way we see the world.
-While the window to our own world is indeed our eyes, it is our brain that makes sense of what we see.
+The window to our own world is indeed through our eyes and it is our brain that makes sense of what we see.
 And if what we see is imposed on us through cultural norms of violence and inequality we literally become prisoners of that way of thinking, of that way of seeing and that way of behaving.
 Some call it dignity, some call it honour some call it tradition.
 Others call it by another name - a crime.

 This affect of long-term of negative behaviour of course occurs not only when applied to how we treat women and girls.
-It can apply to any individual or any group but when that negative treatment practiced against a person or a group is sanctioned by whole cultures and institutionalised it results in destructive learned behaviour that becomes not only acceptable but the norm.
+It can apply to any individual or any group treated this way but when that negative treatment practiced against a person or a group is sanctioned by whole cultures and institutionalised in law the political results in destructive learned behaviour becomes not only acceptable but the norm.
 It becomes acceptable to impoverish and penalise women and girls for being born female.

-I believe it is time for an open and honest conversation about what dignity and honour, shame and guilt really does to us.
-Which is why today we are lunching a global campaign to explore and redefine what dignty and honour really mean.
+I believe it is time for an open and honest conversation about what dignity and honour mean.
+And what the feelings of shame and guilt really does to us.
+Which is why today, we are lunching a global campaign to explore and redefine what dignity and honour really mean.

 The good news is that 'arrested neural emotional development’ can be reversed.
 Unused emotional areas of our brain can be activated and new pathways to the language of empathy and compassion forged.
 We can become whole again.

-It is time for a sensitive conversation about the impact of sacrificing women and girls on the altar of humanity in the name of dignity and honour.
-To men as well as women, boys as well as girls, because the question of dignity and honour crosses borders, ages, genders, issues and cultures impacting us all.
+It's time for a sensitive conversation about the impact of sacrificing women and girls on the altar of humanity in the name of dignity and honour.
+To men as well as women, boys as well as girls, because the question of dignity and honour crosses borders, ages, genders, issues and cultures, impacting us all.

-There is a moment in the interview when his voice drops and he quietly shares how he feels ashamed to be a man sometimes, when he thinks about how badly and how unfairly men have treated women in his culture.
-It was a moment of deep humility he shared with me.
-When someone opens their heart you cannot fail to be touched by the pain and honesty you find there.
-The truth of that moment made me want to cry - and I shared that with him.
-He said that 'Every daughter is like Malala in wanting an education'.
-While I am sure that desire is true, sadly every father is not like him.
+There is a moment in the interview when his voice drops and he quietly shares how 'he feels ashamed to be a man sometimes, when he thinks about how badly and unfairly men have treated women in his culture.
+It was a moment of deep humility revealed in a moment of tender honesty.
+When someone opens their heart you cannot fail to be touched by the pain and truth you find there.
+The vulnerability of that moment made me want to weep. - and I shared that with him.
+He said explained 'Every daughter is like Malala in wanting an education'.
+While I am sure that desire maybe true, sadly every father is not like him.

-Entwined with digniy and honour are shame and guilt and again from the Dignity Diaries, Andre Mostert from South Africa, talks movingly about ‘white guilt’ and how it affected him growing up under Apartheid.
+Entwined with dignity and honour are shame, guilt and humiliation, and from the Dignity Diaries, Andre Mostert from South Africa, talks movingly about ‘white guilt’ and how it affected him growing up under Apartheid.
 What touched me most is when he recalls the moment black South Africans finally got the vote and the lines of people waiting were so long, that he and his friend decided not to 'queue'.

 'How long have you been waiting in this queue?

-The men and women in the Dag Auditorium at the UN, working to help others affected by the kinds of poverty I touched on, they have been waiting in that queue their whole lives.
+The men and women in the Dag Auditorium at the UN, working for years to help others affected by the kinds of poverty I touch on, they have been waiting in that queue their whole lives too.
 Waiting and working to get to the front.
 We all have.
-The people in that room are all working to change what has always been just because of prejudice and precedent to help make the world a better place.
-We are slowing moving forward and the good news is there are millions of people in our queue with more joining everyday.
-The front of the queue is getting nearer simply through sheer numbers alone.
+The people in that room are all working to change what has always been just because of prejudice and precedent, to help make the world a better place.
+We are slowing moving forward and the good news is there are millions of people in our queue with more joining everyday so the front is getting closer simply through sheer numbers a lone.